 The Hellcat features a 1 ⅜" cleat opening, making it one of the larger openings of all the shoes we tested.
-This not only allows us to place the cleat in our ideal position, it also makes clipping in and out much easier in comparison to shoes whose cleat opening is only 1" in size.
+This not only allows us to place the cleat in our ideal position, but it also makes clipping in and out much easier in comparison to shoes whose cleat opening is only 1" in size.

 The eyelets found on the Hellcat's uppers are also reinforced, making the shoe easier to lace and also adding to the shoe's durability.
 Unlike other shoes we tested, that do not have reinforced eyelets, this small addition makes a big difference in lacing the shoe, as eyelets allow us to easily push the string through.

-Our testers enjoy the grip that the Hellcats' Stealth C4 rubber provides on rocks and slabs, making it one of our top-performing shoes in this category.
+Our testers enjoy the grip that the Hellcat's Stealth C4 rubber provides on rocks and slabs, making it one of our top-performing shoes in this category.
 Unlike other shoes whose soles cake with mud or slip on rocks, we never experienced any issues that detract from our ability to walk and hike in the Hellcats comfortably.

 The sole of the Hellcat is quite stiff, especially when you try to flex it in your hand, but once on your foot provides appropriate flex behind the toe making it quite comfortable to walk in.
-The StealthC4 rubber outsole is the same rubber Five Ten uses in their rock climbing shoes and provides exceptional grip on rock surfaces ranging from babyhead's to slabs.
-Our testers especially appreciate this stickiness on hike-a-bikes over large rock slabs in the desert where scrambling is involved and where we could smear our foot on the rock without fear of losing gripe.
+The Stealth C4 rubber outsole is the same rubber Five Ten uses in their rock climbing shoes and provides exceptional grip on rock surfaces ranging from baby heads to slabs.
+Our testers liked the stickiness for hike-a-bikes over large rock slabs in the desert where scrambling is involved and where we could smear our foot on the rock without fear of losing grip.

 The Hellcat's outsole is made from climbing rubber and we expected it to perform well on rock, but not necessarily in the mud, however, the rubber sole shed mud and resisted caking.

-The Hellcats provide impact protection not only in the midsole and footbed, but also in the shoe's uppers which are constructed of a weather-resistant, micro-perforated synthetic material.
+The Hellcats provide impact protection not only in the midsole and footbed but also in the shoe's uppers which are constructed of weather-resistant, micro-perforated synthetic material.
 From heel to toe, there are reinforced areas where the foot is most vulnerable, such as the ball of the foot and toe box.
 During testing in Colorado, we had a few rocks from the trail kick up and hit our feet, but we never felt their impact, nor did we experience any bruising to our foot from the impact.

 Advertised as having a weather-resistant upper, we were surprised when water easily entered through the shoe's upper when riding through a puddle, leaving our sock wet.
 It is because of this that the Hellcat scored as it did in this metric, as other shoes we tested offered better protection against water.